Pen-y-Clawdd Court: Architecture

 Pen-y-Clawdd Court, described by The Welsh Academy encyclopaedia of Wales as "a memorable manor house with splendid chimney stacks", is built in an L-shaped plan on the site of a medieval manor.
 It comprises three main sections, with a rectangular entrance, a tall wing, known as the Stuart wing on the left, and a kitchen wing on the right.
 It is built from coursed red sandstone rubble, with a Welsh slate roof.
-Near the road at the entrance of the estate is a red brick arch, dated to May 1861.